What impact do these trends have on our Earth?

 Next, view the interactive data for indicators of climate change on NASA's Global Climate Change website to give you a sense of the scale of change we have seen in our climate system.

-Solidify what you have learned in this section by exploring the "Piecing together the temperature puzzle" webpage and watching the "Warming World" video.
+Solidify what you have learned in this section by watching the "Warming World" video.
 After watching the video, return to your summary of your understanding of the data sources you explored from NASA's Key Indicators.
 Are there any changes or updates you would like to make to your notes after watching this video?